fire1/CmdSerial/README.md

 You can check the online simulation example of the library here: \
 https://wokwi.com/projects/392856762315911169

+Type `help` in the terminal in order to get a list of avelabe commands.

 * `test 12` will set `testInt` to 12.
 * `test show` Starts monitoring of the actual value in the sketch.